oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 With an SD-JWT, the Issuer-signed JWT is integrity-protected by the Issuer's signature, and the values of the Disclosures are integrity-protected by the digests included therein.
-The specific set of Disclosures, however, is not integrity-protected - the SD-JWT can be modified by adding or removing Disclosures and still be valid.
+The specific set of Disclosures, however, is not integrity-protected; the SD-JWT can be modified by adding or removing Disclosures and still be valid.

 With an SD-JWT+KB, the set of selected Disclosures is integrity-protected.